circlesystems/circleauth-wordpress/readme.md

 Optionally, you can register a page to which the user will be redirected after login.

-### 3. Circle Auth callback page
+### 3. Circle Access callback page

 ![alt text](docs/images/image60.png)

-This URL is used when registering the application on Circle Auth console.
+This URL is used when registering the application on Circle Access console.
+Make sure to copy and paste from wordpress to Circle Access as the ```Login Return Url```

 ![alt text](docs/images/image65.png)

 ### 4. Domains and e-mails

-Circle Auth can be configured to only accept logins from specific domains or emails.
+Circle Access can be configured to only accept logins from specific domains or emails.
 For example, you can specify that only logins whose email domain is the company's domain are accepted.
 It is also possible to configure by domain or email what role the new user should take in WordPress.
 This rule is only available for users who are not yet registered with WordPress.